 Compare and choose the right personal loan provider for your needs, whether it's debt consolidation, credit card refinancing, or a major purchase.
 To get started, filter the results, check your rate, and learn more about borrowing in the guide below.

-One of the biggest advantages of building up your credit is that it makes the process of applying for and acquiring an online personal loan much easier.
+One of the biggest advantages of building up your credit is that it makes the process of applying for and acquiring personal loans online much easier.
 Those who have low credit scores have the extra burden of searching for lenders with looser application requirements while also offering reasonable personal loan rates.
 They may even have to add a co-signer so they can get approved.
+Therefore, bad credit personal loans are to be avoided if at all possible.

 This is because most personal loans are unsecured, meaning they aren’t backed by any collateral like a home, vehicle, or other valuable assets.
 Lenders don’t like risk, and they want to lend money to borrowers who are most likely to pay them back.
 Having good and excellent credit demonstrates to lenders that your financial situation is sound.

-An important thing to keep in mind is that lenders (including peer to peer lenders and online personal loan lenders) typically look at an applicant’s entire financial profile when considering them for loans—not just credit scores.
+An important thing to keep in mind is that loan companies (including peer-to-peer lenders and online personal loan lenders) typically look at an applicant’s entire financial profile when considering them for loans—not just credit scores.

 This is a major factor that will not only determine whether you get approved for an online personal loan, but what kind of interest rates for personal loans you’ll get.